-FUTURE LAND USE
+ADOPTED FUTURE LAND USE DESIGNATIONS

-Plan El Paso established a Future Land Use Map (FLUM) to precisely formulate City growth policy and illustrate a consolidated vision.
+Plan El Paso established a Future Land Use Map (FLUM) to formulate city growth policy and illustrate a consolidated vision for the city in 2012.
 The FLUM defines distinct base sectors for all of El Paso.
 Most of the sectors along the Alameda corridor are growth sectors applied to urbanized or urbanizing land, where urban development is encouraged immediately.
+The FLUM may need to be updated in certain areas based on the vision developed during the Onward Alameda planning process.